stm32app/stm32app/README.md

-# STM32.app - Application framework2
+# STM32.app - Application framework

 An operating system based on CANopenNode, libopencm3 and FreeRTOS that enables writing modular networking applications for STM32 microcontrollers..